apache/flink/docs/dev/table/connectors/formats/canal.md

  - real-time materialized views on databases
  - temporal join changing history of a database table and so on.

+Flink also supports to encode the INSERT/UPDATE/DELETE messages in Flink SQL as Canal JSON messages, and emit to storage like Kafka.
+However, currently Flink can't combine UPDATE_BEFORE and UPDATE_AFTER into a single UPDATE message.
+Therefor, Flink encode UPDATE_BEFORE and UDPATE_AFTER as DELETE and INSERT Canal messages.

-*Note: Support for interpreting Canal protobuf messages and emitting Canal messages is on the roadmap.*
+*Note: Support for interpreting Canal protobuf messages is on the roadmap.*

 Dependencies
 ------------